nashville-software-school/clinic/README.md

 Then look at your terminal window that is running the tests and make sure that the following tests pass.

 * `Patients are rendered to DOM`

+> All 3 Test Suites should be passing.

 **THEN PUSH YOUR CODE TO GITHUB**